 This little dove has been vomiting, you can see the vomit with some seeds in it on the walls of her hospital cage.

-If you are ever unsure if your bird is unwell please feel free to call the clinic on 07 3217 3533.
+If you are ever unsure if your bird is unwell please feel free to book your scaled friend in for a health check today on our website or by calling the clinic on 07 3217 3533.
 Our highly trained nurses are very adept at determining what constitutes an emergency, and the urgency of your feathered friend getting in to see us.